The Voice of Albania: SuperBattles

 During this round will advance four artists to the next stage of the competition, the Live Shows.
 In this round, in a format similar to The X Factor's Six-Seat Challenge, there will be four seats.
-After a contestant performs a song of his or her choice, he or she will sit in one of these seats; this will occur for the first four artists performing on a team.
-However, after these first contestants perform, the fate of the fifth artist will be decided based on whether his or her coach would like to switch out an artist already seated in favor of this performer.
+After a contestant performs a song of their choice, he or she will sit in one of these seats; this will occur for the first four artists performing on a team.
+However, after these first contestants perform, the fate of the fifth artist will be decided based on whether their coach would like to switch out an artist already seated in favor of this performer.
 In the case of a switch-out, the artist that was switched out will be eliminated, and this performer will sit down.
 If the coach would instead like to keep the performers already seated and thus not give a seat to this performer, he or she will be immediately eliminated.
 After all artists have performed, those who end up seated will advance to the Live Shows.